 The content of the acceleration programs will be aligned to NESA curriculum outcomes.
 Individual adjustment plans (IAPs) will be developed for every accelerant student to cater for their individual needs.
 IAPs will also be developed for every student exiting the program to support their social and emotional wellbeing.

-NESA will be notified of all student being acceleration that are studying stage 5 and 6 courses by March each year through the Confirmation of Entry Form.
+NESA will be notified of all students being accelerated that are studying stage 5 and 6 courses by March each year through the Confirmation of Entry.